 Sierra de Grazalema (olive oil and cheese)

-In Grazalema we will be visiting an artisanal local cheesemaker who is a very good friend of ours.
+In Grazalema we will be visiting some local cheesemakers who are very good friend of ours.
 Cheese in the area is made from the milk of two local breeds, the Payoyo goat and the Merino de Grazalema sheep.
-Many people consider them to be the best cheeses in the south of Spain.
-At the cheesemaker’s you are going to learn about everything that goes into making these great cheese from unpasteurised milk and, of course, you’ll get to taste a selection of them.
-If you like cheese, then you are in for a treat.
-We will then head off for some more food at one of the best restaurants in the area sampling fine local dishes which may include paté, soups, charcuturie, lamb, game meat, etc., all accompanied by local wine.
+Many people consider them to be the best cheeses in the south of Spain, so if you are a cheese fan you are in for a treat, as you will be able to taste a great selection.
+We will then head off for some more food at one of the best restaurants in the area sampling fine local dishes which may include paté, soups, charcuterie, lamb, game meat, etc., all accompanied by local wine.
 After lunch there will be time to stroll around Grazalema before heading back to Seville.